 AntiqueGlitter 3/30/2013 2:57:00 PM

 LSD was previously an exclusive to the Urban Decay Ocho Loco set, but now is available for purchase individually along with a host of other new shades that Urban Decay has launched as of March 2013.
 LSD is a navy blue with bright blue glitter.
 It's a beautiful shade, but it's also rather unique too--I don't think you can find anything else like this!
-I like to wear it on the waterline for a pop of color, but if I'm feeling daring, I'll wear it on the waterline and upper lash line with black mascara, black tightlining, and neutral matte eyeshadow.
+I like to wear it on the waterline for a pop of color, but if I'm feeling daring, I'll wear it on the waterline and upper lash line with black mascara and tightlining.
 It makes my dark brown eyes pop!
-Its formula, like all the other 24/7 Glide-On Eye Pencils, is smooth and creamy.
-It glides over your lash line and waterline.
+Its formula is very smooth and creamy and glides over your lash line and waterline.
 But the pigmentation is somewhat lacking.
 With one swipe, I receive decent pigmentation.
-Although it's definitely buildable, I prefer full color pay-off in one pass as I'm pretty impatient.
+Although it's definitely buildable, I prefer full color pay-off in one pass.
 Because of this lack of pigmentation, it wears off rather quickly.
 I find that I need to reapply (especially if it's on the waterline) at least once throughout the day.
 It doesn't smudge or transfer, though.
-It retails for $19 (it was $18 last time I checked, but I guess they raised the price again), which is actually rather pricey regardless of the nice formula, because there are many drugstore eyeliners that have the same formula and quality for a fraction of the price (namely, Milani Liquif'Eye, Prestige Total Intensity, Covergirl Liquiline Blast, and L'Oreal Extra Intense).
+It retails for $19.
 Would I repurchase?
 Yes.

 Eyeliner -Urban Decay - 24/7 Glide-On Eye Pencil in Junkie